We compare what's there to find the best deals for you.

 Belfast can be a gateway to multiple European destinations.
 If you fancy a little Vitamin D, for example, look for cheap flights from Belfast International Airport to the volcanic island of Lanzarote, where you will find beaches, lunar-like lava fields, and wineries.

-Italy and Bulgaria are also accessible, with airlines such as BH Air, Bulgaria Air, Jet2, Meridiana and Thomson Airways operating seasonal flights from Belfast International.
+Italy and Bulgaria are also accessible, with airlines such as BH Air, Bulgaria Air, Jet2, Meridiana and TUI operating seasonal flights from Belfast International.